-A noted immunologist and microbiologist, Dr. Sellati has more than 20 years of research experience with Lyme and other tick-borne diseases.
+Dr. Sellati has more than 20 years of Lyme and tick-borne disease research experience.
 He has published more than 40 peer-reviewed infectious disease papers, nearly 20 of which are focused on Lyme disease.
-Dr. Sellati is frequently invited to speak about his cutting-edge research at national and international scientific meetings and with news media outlets.
-Today he is considered one of the nation’s foremost experts in the search to understand infectious disease processes and improve treatments for patients suffering from Lyme and other tick-borne illnesses.
-As GLA’s Chief Scientific Officer, Dr. Sellati leads GLA’s research initiatives to accelerate the development of more effective methods of diagnosis and treatment of Lyme and other tick-borne diseases, and the search for a cure.
+As GLA's Chief Scientific Officer, he leads GLA's research initiatives to accelerate the development of more effective methods of diagnosis, the treatment of Lyme and other tick-borne diseases, and the search for a cure.
 But what makes him tick?